AdrianOsak/100_days_of_code/README.md

 ## 4th day 12.05.2023

 Another assignment on fCC was to make registration form.
-Form had to contain couple inputs such as name, e-mail, password (which had some requirements), also radio-inputs, checkbox, select and textarea.
+Form had to contain couple inputs such as name, e-mail, password (which had some requirements), also radio-inputs, checkbox, select and textarea.☺

 ## 5th day 13.05.2023